ameer-ali-jamali/Node_Js_Api/README.md

 # Node_Js_multiple_apis
-This is my first ecperiance in node js and my brother gave me a task .. to create apis.. example..
+This is my first experiance in node js and my brother gave me a task .. to create apis.. example..
 1...post api